mishmanners/Travel/Countries /Japan.md

 ### Kirby cafe

 If you love gaming, the [Kirby cafe](https://kirbycafe.jp/) is for you.
+Located in Tokyo and Hakata.

 ### Pokemon Mega Center